List of Eureka Seven characters: Dewey Novak

 Dewey returns as the main antagonist of the Hi-Evolution film trilogy.
 After failing to stop the malfunction of the anti-Scub weapon "Silver Box" in the first film, which leads to the First Summer of Love, he is trapped in the cycle of dream worlds created by the grieving Eureka.
 Having absorbed Silver Box's power, he is the only one besides Eureka to be aware of this cycle.
 Eventually, he is ejected from the fictional world within the Eureka Seven into reality and imprisoned by the United Nations anti-Scub unit, A.C.I.D.
 A real-world version of Dr. Bear brings Fuuka Ishii, the real-world Anemone, to see him, but he simply ruminates on the nature of Eureka's power without providing much help.
 Later, as Anemone frees Eureka, Dewey declares the beginning of the "Millenium Age" and escapes from prison, revealing he possesses similar powers to Eureka's.
 He observes the descent of a new Nirvash, calling it the "holy guide to Nirvana."

-In the third film, set ten years later, Dewey leads a special military unit composed of others from the fictional world, including Charles, Ray and Endo.
+In the third film, set ten years later, Dewey is appointed leader of the Green Earth Imperial Guard Cavalry, a special military unit composed of individuals from the fictional world, such as Charles, Ray and Endo.
 He orchestrates a bombing aboard the space station "Kibisis" to force it into a decaying orbit, and hunts down a new humanoid Coralian, Iris, to reach Nirvana.
 However, Eureka and A.C.I.D. reach Iris first, forcing Dewey to chase them across Europe.
-Once he captures Iris, Dewey reveals his true plan: having succumbed to despair over his origin, he intends to give his life meaning by dying in an apocalyptic event triggered by bringing Iris and the Nirvash aboard Kibisis into contact.
-When A.C.I.D. manages to prevent Kibisis from falling to Earth, Dewey, who is dying after overusing his powers, initiates a failsafe by destroying a space elevator, killing millions below it and setting the refugee ship atop it on a collision course with the planet.
+Once he captures Iris, Dewey reveals his true plan: having succumbed to despair over his origin as an artificial construct born in Eureka's fictional world, he intends to give his life meaning by killing himself in an apocalyptic, planet-sized Eureka event triggered by bringing Iris and the Nirvash/Silver Box hybrid aboard Kibisis into contact.
+When A.C.I.D. interrupts this plan, Dewey, who is dying after overusing his powers, initiates a failsafe by destroying a space elevator, killing millions below it and setting the refugee ship atop it on a collision course with the planet, intending to kill all of Green Earth with its descent before the impact kills millions more.
 Holland, Eureka and Renton sacrifice themselves to stop the ship, and Dewey dies, his crusade finally thwarted for good.